b12io/orchestra/orchestra/frontend/README.md

 ## Getting Started

 To run this project, use `yarn watch`.
-The compiled files will exist in `./orchestra/static/dist2/`.
+The compiled files will be placed in `./orchestra/static/dist2/`.

 ## Usage